rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/11-system-test.md

 ### Add the System Tests to git and execute our pipeline

 > An existing project containing some end to end tests and a corresponding Jenkinsfile have been created for you.
 They use JavaScript to execute.
-These tests are written in a BDD style syntax and are fairly basic but ilustrative of what can be achieved with automated testing
+These tests are written in a BDD style syntax and are fairly basic but illustrative of what can be achieved with automated testing

 ![bdd-tests.png](images/bdd-tests.png)